pulumi/docs/content/docs/intro/concepts/organizing-stacks-projects.md

 ## Tagging Stacks

 Stacks have associated metadata in the form of name/value tags.
-You can assign custom tags to stacks (when logged into the [Pulumi Service backend]({{< relref "state" >}})) to customize how stacks are listed in the [Pulumi Console](https://app.pulumi.com).
+You can assign custom tags to stacks (when logged into the [Pulumi Service backend]({{< relref "/docs/intro/concepts/state" >}})) to customize how stacks are listed in the [Pulumi Console](https://app.pulumi.com).
 For example, if you have many projects with separate stacks for production, staging, and testing environments, it may be useful to group stacks by environment instead of by project.
 To do this, you could assign a custom `environment` tag to each stack, assigning a value of `production` to each production stack, `staging` to each staging stack, etc. Then in the Pulumi Console, you'll be able to group stacks by `Tag: environment`.
-Read more about [how to manage stack tags]({{< relref "stack#stack-tags" >}}).
+For more information, see [Stack tags]({{< relref "/docs/intro/concepts/stack#stack-tags" >}}).

 ## Examples

 See also the use of multiple projects and stacks in [Crosswalk for Kubernetes]({{< relref "/docs/guides/crosswalk/kubernetes" >}}), which contains a tutorial, reference architecture, and collection of prod-first code examples that demonstrate industry best-practices for **using Kubernetes** in contexts where an **organization of people** must ship **production applications.**